Accreditation and College Data (College of Ed)

 Initial Completers Employment Retention

-Of 58 NJCU Certificate of Eligibility with Advanced Standing (CEAS) program completers from the 2019-2020 school year, 67% were employed in New Jersey public schools as of the 2020-2021 school year.
+Of 49 NJCU Certificate of Eligibility with Advanced Standing (CEAS) program completers from the 2020-2021 school year, 82% were employed in New Jersey public schools as of the 2021-2022 school year.
 Note that this number excludes completers employed in private schools or outside of New Jersey.
+Statewide, 80% of CEAS program 2020-2021 completers were employed as of the 2021-2022 school year.

-Data is from the New Jersey Department of Education EPP Performance Report 2022.
-Updated information will be made available in spring 2025 when the 2023 New Jersey Department of Education Education Preparation Provider Performance Report is released.
+Data is from the 2023 New Jersey Department of Education EPP Performance Report.
+Updated information will be made available in spring 2025 when the 2024 New Jersey Department of Education Education Preparation Provider Performance Report is released.

 Advanced Completers Employment